our team

 What experience or expertise do you bring to Roots Rising?

+I have my master’s degree in nonprofit management from The New School and have co-founded and led two organizations since 2009: Roots Rising and Alchemy Initiative.
 I have worked in museums, schools, hospitals, and group homes.
 I have worn many hats in many settings, but the common thread has always been deep, transformative work grounded in community.

 One thing about being outside that most delights you?